 Both feet must be touching the ground at the time that the ball leaves the players' hand.
 Some players are so skilled at generating power and distance on their throw-in that they can send the ball all the way into the penalty box from a parallel spot on the touchline.
 Even more remarkable are the players who can perform a flip throw-in!

 On a throw-in, teammates on the field will make runs to get open and receive the ball either at their feet or in space.
 The player taking the throw-in can wait a few moments until there is a good opportunity to connect with an open teammate.
-However, if the thrower delays for an excessive amount of time just to avoid turning over the ball, they will be warned by the center official and told to hurry up play.

 As mentioned above, the ball must be held with two hands and first go behind the head before release.
 Both feet (or part of the foot) must be touching the ground and behind the touchline.
 If a player violates these rules, the ball will be awarded at the same spot with a throw-in for the opposing team.